Contrast-Security-OSS/docs/content/installation/java/installation/CloudFoundry.md

 Tags are printed to standard output by the buildpack detect script.

 ### User-Provided Service

-When binding ContrastSecurity using a user-provided service, it must have name or tag with `contrast-security` in it.
+When binding Contrast Security using a user-provided service, it must have a name or tag with `contrast-security` in it.
 The credential payload must contain the following entries:

 | Name | Description
 | ---- | -----------
-| `api_key` | Your user's api key
+| `api_key` | Your user's API key
 | `service_key` | Your user's service key
-| `teamserver_url` | The base URL in which your user has access to and the URL to which the Agent will report. ex: https://app.contrastsecurity.com
+| `teamserver_url` | The base URL to which your user has access and the URL to which the agent will report (e.g., *https://app.contrastsecurity.com*)
 | `username` | The account name to use when downloading the agent

 ## Configuration